MazX0p/ThreatHound/README.md

 # ThreatHound

+This tool will help you on your IR & Threat Hunting & CA. just drop your event log file and anlayze the results.

 # I’ve built the following:
 - A dedicated backend to support Sigma rules for python
 - A dedicated backend for parsing evtx for python